Frequently Asked Questions

 Will the Glendora Station open for passenger service first, then the San Dimas Station, etc. (moving east); or will all stations open at one time?

-For efficiency of cost and scheduling, the entire project segment will be built altogether and in layers by the design-builder (underground utilities, drainage, communication/systems, street crossings, bridge construction, ballast installation, track installation, etc.), with specialty crews moving from one place to another completing their layer.
+For efficiency of cost and scheduling, the entire project segment is built altogether and in layers by the design-builder (underground utilities, drainage, communication/systems, street crossings, bridge construction, ballast installation, track installation, etc.), with specialty crews moving from one place to another completing their layer.
 This process – which includes tens of thousands of work activities – allows the design-builder maximum flexibility to schedule crews and equipment, as well as arrange for needed materials.
 It results in the entire construction project being completed at the same time.

 Is the Glendora to Montclair segment fully funded?